Omni-guides/Wabbajack-Modlist-Linux/README.md

 # Skyrim + Wabbajack Modlist + Linux / SteamDeck

+#### Introduction

 The following guide is a work in progress, based on mutliple users posting in the #unofficial-linux-help channel of the main [Wabbajack Discord](https://discord.gg/wabbajack).
 With thanks to all involved.

 The steps below have been used to get a Wabbajack Skyrim Modlist running on Linux, but not the Wabbajack Appliction itself (yet).
 I have confirmed success with SteamDeck (Arch), Garuda (Arch) and Fedora, though the process should be largely the same for most distros.

 Until there is a method or version of Wabbajack that runs under Linux, *you will require a Windows system in order to run the Wabbajack application and perform the initial download of the Wabbajack modlist you want to use*.
 For this example, I used the Septimus 3 modlist.
 The following steps will use /home/deck as a location to make the guide easier to follow for SteamDeck users, but you can replace that path with the correct path for your environment.
+You may also want to use a different naming convention if you are likely to have multiple modlists installed at the same time.

 DISCLAIMER - I haven't actually had a chance to *play the game at length* with this set up yet, other than getting into the game world after character creation and running about a bit.
 Too much tweaking and getting this running in the first placeso far.

+---

+### For All Modlists

+The following steps are required no matter which modlist you are going to run.
+There are sections near the end for modlist-specific fixes that I have found so far.
+Please do try your own, and report back any fixes/tweaks you find.
+I should be around in the Wabbajack Discord.

 Once Wabbajack has successfully completed the download and installation of the modlist on Windows, create a new directory on the Linux system/SteamDeck to house the required files - e.g. /home/deck/Skyrim.
 Currently I have not found a way to have this run from the SD Card, but I will continue to work on that and update accordingly.